Mike-B-123/startup/README.md

   -	Ability for Admin to create and delete user entries

 Technologies:

-    - HTML – Four navigable HTML pages.
+    - HTML: Four navigable HTML pages.
 One for login, one home page, one destination, and one for “My List”.
 Hyperlinks to specific pages.
 This will provide the overall structure for the application.
-    - CSS – Will use for styling purposes making sure the website is more accessible and pleasing.
+    - CSS: Will use for styling purposes making sure the website is more accessible and pleasing.
 In addition, will help me define where elements are on application.
-    - React – React will help with login credentials and seeing other user’s “experience” posts.
+    - React: React will help with login credentials and seeing other user’s “experience” posts.
 Will be used for the overall functionality of the application: navigating different pages of the site, submitting posts, and saving posts.
-    - Service - Backend service will process client requests and send to database including: o	login o	Saving Destinations o	Fetching Data (such as posts) from Database o	Authentication for Login o	Submitting posts to database
+    - Service: Backend service will process client requests and send to database including: o login o Saving Destinations o Fetching Data (such as posts) from Database o Authentication for Login o Submitting posts to database
-    -	DB/Login – This will store user data, post data, the ability for users to login, destination data.
+    - DB/Login: This will store user data, post data, the ability for users to login, destination data.
-    - WebSocket – When a user posts their written text “experience” that post is then made available for each other user to see.
+    - WebSocket: When a user posts their written text “experience” that post is then made available for each other user to see.
 Creates a peer-to-peer relationship between client “posts”.
 Allows multiple user to receive live updates from other posts.